Community-led development "The Apache Way"

 Websites hosted at domain names using Apache marks must not give the impression to relevant consumers that the organization controlling the domain has an exclusive or controlling relationship with any Apache project or with the Foundation as a whole, or with any service related to our products.

-For example, a website declaring itself "The Only Resource For Apache Foo" would not be permitted since it implies an exclusive resource.
-Likewise, branding or taglines such as "The Apache Foo Project Leaders" are not allowed, since that implies control of the Foo project.
+For example, a website declaring itself "The Only Resource For Apache Project" would not be permitted since it implies an exclusive resource.
+Likewise, branding or taglines such as "The Apache Project Project Leaders" are not allowed, since that implies control of that Apache Project.

 The primary landing page for the domain, and any "Legal", "About", "Disclaimer", or similarly named pages must feature prominent attributions of all Apache marks used on the domain.
 For example: